guipdutra/awesome-geek-podcasts/README.md

 * [Talk Python to Me](http://www.talkpythontome.com/) - Weekly podcast (30 minutes) that covers a wide array of Python topics.
 * [Talking Machines](http://www.thetalkingmachines.com/) - Talking Machines is your window into the world of machine learning.
 * [TechStuff](http://shows.howstuffworks.com/techstuff-podcast.htm) - TechStuff tackles topics ranging from basic electronics to the Large Hadron Collider and everything in between.
 TechStuff is dedicated to demystifying technology and its role in our society and culture.
+* [Testing In The Pub](http://testinginthepub.co.uk/testinginthepub/) - British podcast about Software Testing practices
 * [That Podcast](https://thatpodcast.io/) - Beau and Dave talking about life as dads, programmers, and entrepreneurs.
 * [The Big Web Show](http://5by5.tv/bigwebshow) - It's everything web that matters.
 * [The Changelog](https://changelog.com/podcast/) - Open Source moves fast.
 Keep up.
 Releasing a new episode every Friday.